-There’s no way around it: weddings are an investment.
-Whether you’re planning a DIY backyard affair or a full-on ballroom blowout, pulling off a celebration this momentous requires a not-insignificant amount of money—and food and drink are often the biggest part of the budget.
-While a cash bar might seem like an easy way to cut costs in this department, it can come with its own set of headaches.
-Thankfully, there’s plenty of other ways to save.
+It's no secret that weddings are a major financial investment.
+Whether it's a backyard affair or a ballroom blowout, pulling off a celebration this momentous requires a significant amount of money—and food and drink are often the biggest part of the wedding budget.
+Luckily, there’s plenty of other ways to save.
 One way couples might try to slash costs is by having a cash bar.

 What Is a Cash Bar?

-When you host a wedding with a cash bar, you’re asking your guests to pay for their own drinks throughout the night, whether that’s with credit cards or paper bills.
+When you host a wedding with a cash bar, you’re asking guests to pay for their own drinks throughout the event, whether with credit cards or actual cash.
 The point is that you, the host, are not covering the cost.

 While a cash bar might sound tempting, it comes with some headaches.
-Here’s everything you need to know about having a cash bar at your wedding before you decide to take the plunge.
+Here’s everything you need to know about having a cash bar at your wedding before you take the plunge.

 What Are the Pros of Having a Cash Bar?

 Will a cash bar save you money?
 Technically, yes.
 But if you’re thinking about going this route so you can spend elsewhere, you’ll likely do more harm than good.
 “Guests aren’t going to remember over-the-top flowers if they’re pulling out their wallet,” says Laura Ritchie of Grit & Grace, an event design firm in Washington, D.C.
 “What they’re going to remember is taking out their credit card.”

 Meet the Expert

-Laura Ritchie is the founder and lead planner of Washington, D.C. event design firm Grit & Grace.
+Laura Ritchie is the founder and lead planner of Washington, D.C.-based event design firm Grit & Grace.

 What Are the Cons?

-The biggest con of a cash bar pretty much speaks for itself: it goes against the core tenets of hospitality.
+The biggest con of a cash bar pretty much speaks for itself: It goes against the core tenets of hospitality.
 “If you’re inviting someone to something, you should be prepared to host them,” says Ritchie.
-“If you don’t have means to host properly, don’t try to piecemeal it together.
-Your guests bought a gift and took time out of their year to celebrate with you.
-The least they should be able to do is get a few glasses of wine.”
+“If you don’t have means to host properly, don’t try to piecemeal it together.”

 Beyond that, cash bars can also interrupt the flow of an evening.
 “If bartenders are mixing drinks and running cards, there will be lines just like there are at a club,” Ritchie adds.
 “It holds up service.”